muffe/tidbyt/README.md

 TWITCH_API_SECRET = "CHANGE_ME"
 TWITCH_API_CLIENT_ID = "CHANGE_ME"
 ```

+## Known Issues

+If you have more than 100 subs it's not going to display more than the last 100 subs.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.